unfoldcollective/sensorium.is/user/pages/20.beyond-the-sound/04.ethereal-fleeting/speaker.en.md

 Lukas Truniger is a Swiss media artist and electronic musician who engages in the world of multimedia installations, performances and creation of new musical instruments.
 [Read more.](http://sensorium.is/speakers/lukas-truniger)

-Experience his machine-like installation Ethereal Fleeting in the Sensorium Beyond The Sound garden from Friday 12th until Sunday 14th of June.
+Experience his machine-like installation Ethereal Fleeting in the Sensorium Beyond The Sound garden from Friday 28th until Sunday 30th of August.
 Garden opening times are always 10:00 - 18:00.

 [www.lukastruniger.net](https://lukastruniger.net/)